BaptisteMcd/POC-VC/projet/Pam_modules/README.md

 The directory of installation of your created shared object (.so.2) files may vary.
 Change the variable *PAM_SO_DIR* in your makefile if needed.

+You will also need to edit the /etc/pam.d/**** file corresponding to your authentification needs (su, sshd ...).